How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 A word I am going to enjoy saying far too often.

-Today, standing here in front of the people we love most, I feel incredibly grateful that out of billions of people in the world, we found each other.
+Standing here today, in front of the people we love most, I feel incredibly grateful that out of billions of people in the world, we found each other.

 You are my steady place, my laughter on hard days, and the person who makes ordinary moments feel extraordinary.
 I still remember the first time I realised I never wanted to do life without you…